Animal Medical Hospital

 Important takeaway:

-Once your pet is chipped, make sure that you know which registry they are with and update your contact information if you move or get a new cell number.
+Once your pet is microchipped, make sure that you know which registry they are with and update your contact information if you move or get a new cell number.
 If the information is outdated, it will be hard for a finder to contact you.
 Make it as easy as possible for anyone who finds your pet to return it to you.
+You can also register your pet's information with multiple databases.
+Having your pet's microchip in the BC Pet Registry and one or two of the large registries in the USA will make him or her more "findable" should someone go looking for the microchip number.
+The fees for lifetime registration with most databases is nominal in the overall cost of pet ownership.

 When can I get my pet microchipped?